 In September 2015, Sinovac Dalian entered into a technology transfer and supply agreement with GSK, to use GSK's measles seeds to develop combination vaccines containing measles for the China market.
-Under this agreement, GSK agreed to transfer its measles seeds, provide reasonable assistance and relevant technical materials to Sinovac Dalian for the purpose of developing and producing combination vaccines containing measles.
+Under this agreement, GSK agreed to transfer its measles seeds, and provide reasonable assistance and relevant technical materials to Sinovac Dalian for developing and producing combination vaccines containing measles.
+The Company made a payment of \$84,000 for purchasing measles seeds from GSK for the year ended December 31, 2016.